top of page

 “Beyond the—” Kauz turned to Arnok and Ruuk.
 “What were you two doing beyond the jungle?”

-Kauz became quiet, then said, “Ah, yes.
+Kauz paused.
+“Ah, yes.
 A failed scouting mission.
 A wrecked vehicle.
 Two imbeciles.
 Yes, now I remember.
-I sent you two out there in hopes that you would never bother me again.
-And yet, here you are.”
+I sent you out into the jungle to find something of value.”

 “Are you not satisfied with our find, sir?”
 Ruuk asked.